 \subsection{Overview}

 \cref{fig_main} shows the pipeline of our proposed FiVE method.
-To initiate the process, we collaborated with professional pathologists to establish a set of standards.
-Following this, we employed GPT-4 to automatically extract and standardize information based on these various standards.
-During the training phase, we constructed Fine-Grained Guidance by intricately dividing and reconstructing the text description labels and manual prompts in pairs.
-The combination of manual prompts and learnable prompts forms the Diagnosis Prompts, utilized to enhance the semantic relevance of the features.
-Subsequently, we utilized the instance aggregator module to fuse instance features with fine-grained prompts, generating Bag-level features, subsequently aligned with the corresponding fine-grained text description labels.
-Additionally, to reduce computational costs, we implemented the patch sampling strategy, optimizing the model’s training efficiency while minimizing performance loss.
+To initiate the process, we collaborate with professional pathologists to establish a set of standards.
+Following this, we employ GPT-4 to automatically extract and standardize information based on these various standards.
+During the training phase, we construct Fine-Grained Guidance by intricately dividing and reconstructing the text description labels and manual prompts in pairs.
+The combination of manual prompts and learnable prompts forms the Diagnosis Prompts, which are utilized to enhance the semantic relevance of the features.
+Subsequently, the instance aggregator module fuses instance features with fine-grained prompts, generating bag-level features, subsequently align with the corresponding fine-grained text description labels.
+Additionally, to reduce computational costs, we implement the patch sampling strategy, optimizing the model’s training efficiency while minimizing performance loss.